-- 5. The Web System allows up to two attachments per COE (one scanned COE with ink signatures, plus one map).
-It is acceptable to combine the map and ink-signed COE into a single file, or upload them separately. - Upload only one scanned COE with ink signatures.
-Make sure all ink signatures are on the same COE copy. - 6.
-Attachments should be named in the following way: - COEs: COE ID number followed by last name(s) of children on COE (Ex: AK0-22-123456SmithPavilla) - Maps: COE ID number followed by "Map" (Ex: AK0-22-123456Map) - 7.
+- 5. The Web System allows up to two attachments per COE (one scanned COE with signatures obtained outside of the Web System, plus one attachment for maps).
+It is acceptable to combine the map(s) and signed COE into a single file, or upload them separately as one COE file, and one combined map(s) file. - Upload only one scanned COE with signatures obtained outside of the Web System (e.g., ink or electronic).
+Make sure all signatures are on the same COE copy.
+Include all signed pages of the COE and the additional comments page, if applicable. - 6.
+Attachments should be named in the following way: - COEs: COE ID number followed by last name(s) of children on COE (Ex: AKO-24-123456SmithPavilla)

+- Maps: COE ID number followed by "Map" (Ex: AKO-24-123456Map) - 7.
 Please keep attachment file size as small as possible while still maintaining high enough quality for easy viewing/printing.
 Ideally, attachments will be less that 1MB in size.
 This helps prevent the database from becoming too large and slowing down. - Documents scanned as a PDF with resolution 300 x 300 dpi produce a file that meets the recommendations above. - 8.
-If the COE has only electronic signatures and does not require a move map, then the COE can be submitted once the SEA Reviewer has verified the information on the COE and signed it.
-No attachments are required for these COEs.
+If the COE has only electronic signatures obtained via the Web System and does not require a move map, then the COE can be submitted once the SEA Reviewer has verified the information on the COE via the Web System and signed it electronically in the Web System.
+No attachments are required for these COEs. - 9.
+Be sure to click the Save My Work button after uploading/attaching attachments in the Web System.